fengluisobel/Lulululu/README.md

 The outline is as follows：
-First, the Python common data visualization library； Second, the use of ggpolt drawing library in R language； Third, the use of tableau software visualization.
+First, the Python common data visualization library； Second, the use of ggpolt drawing library in R language； Third, the use of tableau software visualization & Microsoft BI.
 #

 If you don't want to do a good job of data analysis, you can only go back to the life insurance actuarial.